psergal/dialog_flow_bot/README.md

 For local installation use requirements:
  `$pip install requirements.txt`
 Follow by this instruction [instructions: how-do-i-create-a-bot](https://core.telegram.org/bots/faq#how-do-i-create-a-bot).
+Repeat it twice one Bot will serve for customers and the second one will send errors to you.
 Get chat_id which equal to user Id from the special Bot _@userinfobot_.
 Create project in the [GCP](https://cloud.google.com/dialogflow/docs/quick/setup) Create Google service account and store `Google credential.json` locally